 Secondly, since air tubes use a hollow tube they need to be handled with a bit more care than with regular wired headsets.
 Most quality air tube headsets will actually come with a carrying case for better protection.

-At EMF Protector, we believe that the pros of using air tube headsets far outweigh the cons.
+At Atmosure, we believe that the pros of using air tube headsets far outweigh the cons.

 Can you really put a price on your health?